SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Ovate to Deeply Lobed, Medium to Light Green, Gold, Partly Deciduous.
+Leaves Ovate to Deeply Lobed, Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Inconspicuous.
 Green.
 Flowers in Spring.
 Has either male or female flowers (dioecious).
 Trees may be sold as male or female.